memgraph/docs/docs/tutorials/graph-modeling.md

 From trying to explain concepts while holding the presentation to complex board pins-and-red-string connections seen in detective movies, we are trying to explain the connection between data.
-Connections/relationships are the most essential part of graph databases.
+Connections/relationships are the essential part of graph databases.
 Because we are trying to explain them on a whiteboard sketch, it’s easy to transfer those sketches into graph schemes.
-This is what makes graph databases easy to visualize - connection to common real-life model and application.
+This is what makes graph databases easy to visualize - connection to common real-life models and applications.

 Graph modeling starts from the domain itself.
 Domains come described in the form of requirements written down by clients or during the interviews.
 The graph